AltUser44/Happy_Christmas/README.md

-This is a website application written in Python and powered by Streamlit.
+This is a web application written in Python and powered by Streamlit.

 It features a snowfall effect using emoji snowflakes, personalizes the greeting by fetching the user's name from the URL parameters, and showcases a festive Lottie animation.
 Additionally, it applies custom CSS to enhance the